WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/components/README.md

 │   │   ├── Shoes/                # Creates and formats the Shoes box
 │   │   ├── Throbber/             # Graphic indicating the something is loading
 │   │   ├── Tops/                 # Creates and formats the Tops box
-│   │   ├── TransparentBox/       # xxxx
+│   │   ├── TransparentBox/       # Creates and formats the TransparentBox
 │   │   ├── WeatherPreferences/   # xxxx
 │   │   ├── Layout.jsx            # Consistent layout for Navbar
 │   │   └── README.md